gavincarr/Business-CompanyDesignator/README.md

-Business-CompanyDesignator
+# Business-CompanyDesignator

-Business::CompanyDesignator is a perl module for matching and manipulating company designators (like Limited, Ltd., LLC, GmbH, etc.) appended to company names.
+Business::CompanyDesignator is a perl module for matching and stripping company designators (like Limited, Ltd., LLC, GmbH, etc.) appended to company names.

-INSTALLATION
+## INSTALLATION

 To install this module, run the following commands: